 Out of curiousity I checked, if there was a recent version and, to my big surprise, someone really cared about that device and created new CM versions (see this XDA forums thread).

-So this article describes how you can install CyanogenMod 14 (Android 7) on your Samsung Galaxy S5 Plus (G901F).
+So this article describes how you can install CyanogenMod 14 (Android 7) - now called LineAge - on your Samsung Galaxy S5 Plus (G901F).
 But first some preparations need to be done.
 As it turns out, the newer Android versions require a newer bootloader and modem driver.
 I had to fall on my nose myself to figure that out.
 Please read and follow the following steps carefully.

 1. You understand that you most likely void your warranty of your Samsung device.
 As with all other tutorials, you are responsible for your own actions etc bla bla.
 If you brick/destroy your device it's your own fault.